What would happen if we asked bigger questions?

 What we are working on

-Deepening our understanding of cash tansfers
+Deepening our understanding of cash transfers

 We’re expanding our work on unconditional cash—releasing a public dataset, improving measures of hardship, and analyzing where cash made the greatest difference—and where it was only one piece of the puzzle.
 This includes a new rural economic mobility study examining how cash operates in rural settings, what structural barriers exist, and what additional resources are needed to expand opportunity in rural communities.